GunjanAcharya/Machine-Learning-Projects_-Medical_-Domain_-GUNJAN-ACHARYA/README.md

 # Machine-Learning-Projects_-Medical_-Domain_-GUNJAN-ACHARYA
-This Repository Contains Machine Learning Projects related to Medical and pharmaceuticals industries.
+This Repository Contains Machine Learning and Deep Learning Projects for Medical and Pharmaceuticals Industries.